androidessence/androidessence.com/_posts/2019-05-28-repository-pattern.md

 Going back up to the TL;DR, your ViewModel shouldn't care where the information comes from.
 In many programming problems where we don't care about the implementation of something, we can put the contract of what we do care about in an interface.

-We can start there by defining our interface for what our data fetching contract should have:
+We can start there by defining our interface for what our data fetching behavior should be:

 ```kotlin
 interface PokemonRepository {